Cost of raising a child: India

 Note: Estimate assumes cost of birth, but doesn't consider any major illness in child.

 Developed countries

+Canada

+According to the Fraser Institute, it can cost less than $4,500 per year to raise a child.

 United Kingdom

-Child Poverty Action Group’s annual cost of a child report looks at how much it costs families to provide a minimum socially acceptable standard of living for their children.
+Child Poverty Action Group's annual cost of a child report looks at how much it costs families to provide a minimum socially acceptable standard of living for their children.
 The 2022 report shows the cost of raising a child from birth to 18 years old as £157,562 for a couple family or £208,735 for a single parent/guardian.

 The Times estimates that it costs £202,660 to raise a child from birth to 18 in the UK.
 This includes the cost of housing and childcare.
 This works out to an average approximate of £11,250 per year, or £938 per month.

 United States

 Based on a survey by the U.S. Department of Agriculture, the table below shows the estimated Average Spending on Children by Families.
 The data comes from the Consumer Expenditure Survey by the U.S. Department of Labor, conducted from 2005-06.
 The figures have been updated to 2011 dollars using the Consumer Price Index.
 However, some dispute the numbers as being biased high for political reasons (e.g., Texas A&M University Finance Professor H. Swint Friday: "The numbers, reported by the U.S. Department of Agriculture, are outrageously misleading.
 Often government statistics are produced for political objectives that cause the research methodology to be biased toward finding the highest dollar amount to support the objective.").

 These figures from the USDA go up to age 18, and do not include any college or university education.
 Nor does it offer any spending estimates if the child remains in the home as a dependent after the age of 18.

 Both tables are for the United States overall, not based on any specific region in the country.